d3w3r/nestjs/README.md

 - To create a controller `nest g co controllerName` the extra flag `--flat` creates the controller with not a folder specific for the controller the name is tuned to show that is a controllers like `product.controllers.js`
+- To create a service `nest g s path`.
+- To create a pipe `nest g pipe path`.

 ## About using NestJS